natetan/warrior/README.md

 - `invert`: inverts someone.
 - `jail`: Them them to jail!
 - `laid`: The kind of person who does not get laid.
+- `nothing`: You are nothing.
 - `payrespects`: F in chat
 - `pixelate`: pixelates someone.
 - `rip`: RIP
+- `screams`: WHY CAN'T YOU JUST BE NORMAL
 - `sepia`: sepias someone.
 - `shit`: You stepped in some shit.
 - `slap`: Slaps someone.
 - `spank`: Spanks someone.
 - `trash`: Someone here is trash, and it's not me.
+- `ugly`: I can't stand the sight of you.
 - `vma`: Someone does not know how to run vMA effectively.
 - `wanted`: You aren't wanted.
 None of us are wanted!